 AWS Glue users have given the service generally high marks.
-It currently holds 3.9 out of 5 stars on the business software review platform G2, where (like Integrate.io) it's been named a "Leader" in the field of ETL tools.
-However, we're not including AWS Glue as one of our top 7 ETL tools because it's less flexible than other tools, and typically best suited to users who are already within the AWS ecosystem.
+It currently holds 4.2 out of 5 stars on the G2, where it's been named a "Leader" in the field of ETL tools for the winter of 2023.
+However, AWS Glue doesn’t make Integrate.io’s list of the seven best ETL tools because it's less flexible than other platforms and typically best suited to users already within the AWS ecosystem.

-So why aren’t we recommending Panoply as one of our 7 top ETL tools?
+So why didn’t Panoply make Integrate.io’s list of the seven best top ETL tools?
 The big issue is that Panoply seeks to offer the dual functionality of both data warehouse and ETL solutions.
-If you’re already using a different cloud data warehouse and aren’t looking for a change, Panoply is a non-starter.
+If you’re already using a different cloud data warehouse and not looking for a change, Panoply is a non-starter.

 Alooma is an ETL data migration tool for data warehouses in the cloud.
-The major selling point of Alooma is its automation of much of the data pipeline, letting you focus less on the technical details and more on the results.
+The major selling point of Alooma is its automation of much of the data pipeline, letting you focus less on the technical details and more on data analysis.

-In February 2019, Google acquired Alooma and restricted future signups only to Google Cloud Platform users.
-This means that any customers using other data warehouses (such as Redshift or Snowflake) should keep looking for an alternate solution.
+In February 2019, Google acquired Alooma and restricted future signups to Google Cloud Platform users.
+That means any customers using other data warehouses (such as Redshift or Snowflake) should keep looking for an alternate solution.

-Hevo Data is an ETL data integration platform, with more than 100 pre-built connectors to databases, cloud storage, and SaaS sources.
+Hevo Data is an ETL data integration platform with over 100 pre-built connectors to databases, cloud storage, and SaaS sources.
 Users can define their own pre-load transformations in Hevo Data using Python.
 Hevo Data supports the most popular data warehouse destinations, including Redshift, BigQuery, and Snowflake.

 Use Cases for the Top ETL Tools